kingmonster07/Mall-Customer-Data/README.md

 As someone now incredibly interested in economics, I want to research something in that field.

 # Questions:
 #1.
-Typically what age group spends the least or most?  <br />
+Typically what age group spends the least and most?  <br />
 #2.
-What gender spends the least or most?  <br />
+What gender spends the least and most?  <br />
 #3.
-What combination of age and gender spends the most? <br />
+What 5 people have the highest and lowest spending score <br />
 #4.
 What is the average income of the people going to this mall?  <br />
 #5.
 Of the people who go to this mall, what age group has the most amount of money? <br />
 #6.
 Of the people who go to this mall, what gender has the most amount of income?  <br />
 #7.
 Does the person with the most income spend the most?  <br />
 #8.
 Does the person with the least amount of income spend the least?  <br />
 #9.
 What gender has the most amount of income on average, male or female?  <br />
 #10.
-What gender has the least amount of income on average, male or female?
+What correlation does age, gender, and annual income have on spending score?

+(Only questions 1, 3, and 10 were answered in the Jupyter Notebook.)